PaddlePaddle/Paddle/doc/design/python_api.md

 ```

 Before building new variables, we need to specify which block to use.
 If we don't, the default one `g_block` will be used.
 In the above `data_layer` code, a variable is created and be inserted into the root block to make it global.
-This varibale is going to be used as input data of the whole network.
+This variable is going to be used as input data of the whole network.

 ### FC Layer